All Episodes

 Oh, okay.

-Uh we'll say it over and over, Warren said, Violence is not the answer.
+Warren said, violence is not the answer.

 The guy gets a trial who's allegedly killed his CEO, but you can only push people so far.